 Basic Exposure Control: The first and simplest type of edits you can make in your images revolve around exposure and contrast control.
 The right exposure is key to creating the perfect photo, and it can really make or break your photo.
 Similarly, contrast plays a very important role in how punchy or muted your photo looks.
 If you don’t like editing your photos too much, you should be okay with simply adjusting the exposure and contrast.

-Advanced Exposure Control: Most photo editors out there allow you to take exposure control a step further by allowing you to tweak the highlights and shadows of your photos.
+Advanced Exposure Control: Most photo editing software out there allows you to take exposure control a step further by allowing you to tweak the highlights and shadows of your photos.
 If you find that your image is too overexposed or underexposed, adjusting these settings can help a lot in achieving a balanced exposure.

 Color Control: An image’s colors are one of the most important factors you should take care of.
 During the process of editing, you can decide if you want to turn your photo black and white or keep it in color.
 You can also adjust the colors by making them more or less saturated, changing their tone by making them warmer or cooler, or even play around with the exact hues if you use a RAW editor.